China tech stocks extend rebound on relief over Meituan fine

-HONG KONG (BLOOMBERG) - Chinese technology stocks continued their rebound on Monday (Oct 11) after Beijing slapped a smaller-than-expected fine on food delivery giant Meituan.
+HONG KONG • Chinese technology stocks continued their rebound yesterday after Beijing slapped a smaller-than-expected fine on food delivery giant Meituan.

+Hong Kong's Hang Seng Tech Index jumped as much as 3 per cent in a third day of gains after closing at a record low last Wednesday.

 "Meituan's better-than-feared antitrust penalty may be leading investors to rethink the severity of punishments that may follow from China's tech crackdown," said Bloomberg Intelligence analyst Matthew Kanterman.

-"However, uncertainty remains and may continue to keep sector valuations depressed for several more months until there is greater clarity on the situation," he added.
+"However, uncertainty remains and may continue to keep sector valuations depressed for several more months until there is greater clarity on the situation."

-The rise in global bond yields has added to the woes for tech shares, reviving concerns about their valuations.

-The tech rebound gained some support last week with news that United States President Joe Biden was planning to meet Mr Xi before the end of the year.
+The tech rebound gained some support last week with news that United States President Joe Biden was planning to meet Mr Xi before the year end.

-Among other tech stocks to advance on Monday, JD Health International surged as much as 10 per cent, the most since Sept 1, while Alibaba Group Holding climbed as much as 8.4 per cent, the most since Aug 24.
+Among other tech stocks to advance yesterday, JD Health International surged as much as 10 per cent, the most since Sept 1, while Alibaba Group Holding climbed as much as 8.4 per cent, the most since Aug 24.

 Alibaba received an extra boost last week from a report that American billionaire investor Charlie Munger's Daily Journal had increased its stake by 83 per cent in the last quarter.